 - How to send in feedback (mail survey form, visit a link to a contact page, etc.)

-So if it says to test a new pair of sneakers with a twice-a-week 400-meter run for six months, you commit to it as much as you can.
+So if it says to test a new pair of sneakers with a twice-a-week 400-meter run for six months, you need to commit to it as much as you can.

 The Bottom Line

-I know this might be a letdown to those looking to earn money as a product tester, but you can’t deny that the Nike Product Testing program is a cool way to get free stuff, while helping out a brand you love improve on their products.
+I know this might be a letdown to those looking to earn money as a product tester, but you can’t deny that the Nike Product Testing program is a cool way to get free stuff, while helping out a brand you love to improve their products.